-Typically, we start the new year with good intentions.
-Committing to new year’s resolutions of things we want to do, new habits we want to make and general hope for the year ahead.
-Rising energy costs and general uncertainty can dampen your optimism but that doesn’t mean that you can’t set yourself some manageable goals for the year ahead.
+We want to start the New Year with good intentions, especially regarding our money.
+Committing to New Years’ resolutions of things we want to do and new habits we want to make.
+We understand that energy costs and utility bills, for example, can dampen your optimism.
+But that doesn’t mean that you can’t think about some manageable goals for the year ahead.

-With the ongoing uncertainty, many people are currently managing their households on reduced incomes or increased expenses and wondering what the future holds.
+Due to the cost-of-living crisis, many people are managing their households on reduced incomes or increased expenses and wondering what the future holds.
 Now is the time to take control of what you can.

-Start by making a budget.
-There is a list of resources at the bottom of this blog to help you get started.
-Take a pen and paper, gather up or open your bank statements online along with any social welfare payment receipts or payslips.
+Take a pen and paper.
+Gather your physical bank statements or open them online along with any social welfare payment receipts or payslips.
 Make a line down the page, and on one side, put any income (and dates if you have them).
-On the other side of the page, write a list of all your bills and spending, add up the columns and take away the outgoings from the income.
+On the other side of the page, write a list of all your bills and spending, and add up the columns.
+Take away the outgoings from the income.

 Rights and Entitlements

-Take a bit of time when looking at your entitlements – you may miss something you have a right to.
+Take some time when looking at your entitlements – you may miss something you have a right to or entitlement.
 For example, are you a Carer for someone?
-If you are on Carer’s Allowance, you may also be entitled to the Household Benefits package, Carers Support Grant and free travel.
+If you are on Carer’s Allowance, you may also be entitled to the Household Benefits package, Carer’s Support Grant and free travel.
 This is just one example of how you can begin to explore any additional supports linked to specific social welfare payments.

-If you’ve never signed up for an account on Revenue, now is the time.
+Do you have an account on Revenue.ie?
+If not, now is the time to sign up.
 You can claim back 20% of the medical expenses you’ve had over the past four years.
-If you have an account already, then the new year is an opportunity to submit those receipts.
+If you already have an account, then the New Year is an opportunity to submit those receipts.

-You can now do this in real-time too so if you’re going to see the doctor, you can upload your receipt the same day and see the credit applied on your next pay packet.
+You can now do this in real-time too.
+If you’re going to see the doctor, you can upload your receipt on the same day and see the credit applied on your next pay packet.

 Income Tax Credits

-If you and your partner are jointly assessed, and one of you is not working at the moment or have decided to stay at home, you could transfer the credits for 2022, raising your standard cut-off point for income tax.
+If you and your partner are jointly assessed, and one of you is not working at the moment or have decided to stay at home, you could transfer the credits for 2023., Doing this will raising your standard cut-off point for income tax.

 It’s not just your utility bills you could be saving on.
-Pull all your annual statements together and note the renewal dates on your calendar, planner or set a reminder on your phone.
-You will then know when to shop around and save more money.
+Pull all your annual statements together and note the renewal dates on your calendar or set a reminder on your phone.
+You will then know when to shop around and possibly save more money.

 Here’s a few annual bills that are worth checking if you can save on: